Sponge cake: Swiss roll

-A Swiss roll is a thin sponge cake that is spread with a layer of filling and rolled as a roulade (into a log shape).
+A Swiss roll is a thin cake that is spread with a layer of filling and rolled as a roulade (into a log shape).

 There are many variations.
 A Christmas-themed chocolate variation is called Yule log.
 In the US and some other countries, it may be filled with jam and called a jelly roll.
 In Spanish-speaking countries, it is often called brazo de reina (queen's arm) or arrollado and filled with dulce de leche, and a strawberry-filled version may be called rollo de fresa (strawberry roll).

 Tipsy cake

 Isabella Beeton included a recipe for her version of Tipsy cake in Mrs. Beeton's Book of Household Management where the cake was baked in a decorative mould before it was soaked in sherry and brandy with custard poured over, or broken into smaller pieces and topped with whipped cream like a trifle.